jeevanullas/image-verification-results/README.md

 image-verification-results
 ==========================

-Repository for test results of images hosted on emis.eucalyptus.com.
+Repository for test results of images hosted on emis.eucalyptus.com and eustore.

 The images should be listed here: